sandipan1/Git-reference/README.md

 To list all branches
   * git branch -a

+To list branches that have been merged
+  * git branch --merged

 To see changes made that are not yet commited
   * git diff